 Start Procedure - Click Arrow >

-Tracker IPms are generally shipped with the Ethernet port configured t\for DHCP.
+Tracker IPms are generally shipped with the Ethernet port configured for DHCP.
 If your local network requires a static IP address, then you will not be able to connect.
-For the initial configuration, you should determine the IP address assigned by your router by using the auto connect tool.
+For the initial configuration, you should determine the IP address assigned by your router by using the auto connect tool shown to the right.

 If you are unable to easily connect to the Tracker IPm then it is highly recommended to connect by serial cable as previously described.